-In this article we will explain how winter the wood of a piece of furniture to bring it back to its natural color.
-First, all the existing paint must be removed.
+In this article we will explain how to strip the wood of a piece of furniture to bring it back to its natural color.
+First, all existing paint must be removed.
 To do this, you can use a special spatula or an electric sander.
-Then, the new paint must be applied: you can opt for a color similar to the original one or choose something different.
+Afterwards, you need to apply the new paint: you can opt for a color similar to the original one or choose something different.

-Winter a DIY chest of drawers: let's start!
+Stripping paint from a DIY chest of drawers: let's get started!

 The first step is to remove the existing paint.
 This can be done in various ways.
-We recommend the sander, as it is less laborious and less expensive.
-An important thing that must be remembered is to wear a mask and gloves to protect yourself from the dust generated by sanding.
+We recommend it sander, as it is less laborious and less expensive.
+One important thing that should be remembered is to wear a mask and gloves to protect yourself from the dust generated by sanding.

-Golden can be a slow and boring process, so if you are working on small delicate surfaces, it is better to follow the veins of the wood.
-You can use metal straw (abrasive skein of metal wool) to help winter, but they can be rather tiring to use.
-Choose an appropriate grain for the project: coarse to winter or fine for delicate surfaces.
+Stripping can be a slow and tedious process, so if you're working on small, delicate surfaces, it's best to follow the grain of the wood.
+You can use wire mops (abrasive skeins of wire wool) to help with paint stripping, but they can be quite fiddly to use.
+Choose an appropriate grit for the project: coarse for paint stripping or finer for delicate surfaces.

 Remember to sand the surface after removing the paint to create a smooth finish.
-If you have to dye with bite, choose a fine grain to avoid damaging the surface.
+If you must stain with stain, choose a finer grit to avoid damaging the surface.

 Abrasive paper and sandpaper

-You will have to start with a large -grained glass card to remove the existing finish, then move on to finer grains until the desired smoothness.
-Once the piece is smooth, apply the color of your choice uniformly on the surface.
-It may be necessary to apply multiple layers to obtain uniform coverage.
-After the bite has dried, seal the wood with a polyurethane finish to protect it from humidity and wear.
-With a little elbow oil, you can get a beautiful and natural appearance for your wooden furniture!
+You will need to start with coarse sandpaper to remove the existing finish, then move to finer grits until you achieve the desired smoothness.
+Once the piece is sanded, apply the color of your choice evenly over the surface.
+You may need to apply multiple layers to get even coverage.
+After the stain has dried, seal the wood with a polyurethane finish to protect it from moisture and wear.
+With a little elbow grease, you can achieve a beautiful, natural look for your wooden furniture!

 The sander

-Use a sander to remove the paint from your furniture.
-This will help us reach natural wood.
-You can use different types and sizes of sanders, depending on the size of the furniture and the amount of details involved.
-Make sure to connect the sander to an aspirator to minimize the amount of dust that spreads.
+Use a sander to remove paint from your furniture.
+This will help us achieve natural wood.
+You can use several types and sizes of sanders, depending on the size of the piece of furniture and the amount of detail involved.
+Be sure to connect the sander to a vacuum cleaner to minimize the amount of dust that spreads.

-If you have worked surfaces, you can use a drill with an attack for the sandy wood.
-This will help you bring the wood back to the natural without damaging the furniture.
+If you have machined surfaces, you can use a drill with a carved wood sanding attachment.
+This will help you bring the wood back to its natural state without damaging the furniture.

-Wineers are a great way to remove the layers of paint and bring the wood back to its natural state.
-Water -based products can take a little more time, but they are less toxic and in any case equally effective.
-To get the best results, always use the wintermen in a ventilated or outdoor environment.
+Paint strippers are a great way to remove layers of paint and return wood to its natural state.
+Water-based products may take a little longer, but are less toxic and still just as effective.
+For best results, always use paint strippers in a well-ventilated area or outdoors.

 With a sandblaster

-If you want to winter quickly and effectively, a sandblaster can be the right tool for this job.
+If you want to remove paint quickly and effectively, a sandblaster may be the right tool for the job.

-A sandwice consists of a sprayer filled with sand and connected to a compressor.
-The sand is shot on the paint at close range, immediately detaching the layers of paint, even from the most affected and processed surfaces.
+A sandblaster consists of a sprayer filled with sand and connected to a compressor.
+The sand is fired at the paint at close range, immediately detaching the layers of paint, even from the most dented and worked surfaces.

-However, it is important to protect your eyes and respiratory tract well when it uses this method, because it can get a lot of dirty both with sand and with paint residues.
+However, it is important to protect your eyes and respiratory tract well when using this method, because it can get very dirty with both sand and paint residues.

-Another way is to use a thermosoffiator, which is essentially a great professional hairdryer.
-In this way, the paint bright and lifts up, making it easier to remove with a spatula.
-Finally, it is advisable to end the work with a fine -grained steel wool buffer to smooth the wood perfectly and prepare it for the application of a neutral wax.
+Another way is to use a heat blower, which is essentially a large professional hair dryer.
+This causes the paint to wrinkle and lift, making it easier to remove with a putty knife.
+Finally, it is advisable to finish the job with a fine-grained steel wool pad to smooth the wood perfectly and prepare it for the application of a neutral wax.
 The wax nourishes the wood and protects it, creating a patina that also revives its color.
-Spread the wax with a brush, let it dry and then pass the surface with a wool cloth, which dissolves the wax with the heat and opens the wood fibers, making the application easier.
+Spread the wax with a brush, let it dry and then wipe the surface with a woolen cloth, which melts the wax with heat and opens the wood fibers, making application easier.

-It is an economic and versatile tool, also useful for removing wax or old stickers.
+It is an economical and versatile tool, also useful for removing wax or old stickers.

 Instructions

-Assuming that you want to work on a chest of drawers with paint and bite we can anticipate that the material you need is:
+Assuming that you wish to work on a chest of drawers with paint and stain we can anticipate that the materials you will need are:

 · Electric sander;